Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/mission_v1_backup.md

 land_on_finish: false
 ```

-* `mode: explicit` uses the `waypoints` list as-is; `mode: coverage` runs the
-  lawnmower planner on the provided `area.polygon` using the camera defaults.
+* Missions are always precomputed: `route_file` is required and the `mode` flag is no longer needed.
 * `inspection.enable` inserts an `Inspect` stage with the given timeout.
-The
-  inspection node should publish `OK`, `SUSPECT`, or `LOW_LIGHT` on
+The inspection node should publish `OK`, `SUSPECT`, or `LOW_LIGHT` on `overrack/inspection`.
-  `overrack/inspection`.
 * `fallback` entries list actions executed in order when a trigger fires.
-The
-  supported actions are:
+The supported actions are:
   * `return_home` – fly to the home waypoint.
   * `land` – issue `VEHICLE_CMD_NAV_LAND`.
   * `hold:5s` – hold position for the given duration.
   * `increase_hover:2s` – extend the current/next hover window.

 Triggers currently recognised: `battery_warning`, `battery_critical`.
-Link loss
-is handled by PX4 failsafes when Offboard setpoints stop; any `link_lost`
-entries are ignored. `LOW_LIGHT` is kept for torch control only and no longer
-starts mission fallbacks.
-Additional triggers may be added later without
+Link loss is handled by PX4 failsafes when Offboard setpoints stop; any `link_lost` entries are ignored. `LOW_LIGHT` is kept for torch control only and no longer starts mission fallbacks.
+Additional triggers may be added later without breaking compatibility.
-breaking compatibility.